recommenders-team/recommenders/tests/README.md

 ],
 ```
 3. If all the groups of your environment are above the threshold, add a new group.

+### Setup GitHub Actions with AzureML compute clusters

+In this section we explain how to create the AzureML infrastructure to run the tests in GitHub Actions.

+In order to execute the tests in Recommenders, we need two types of virtual machines: ones without GPU, to execute the CPU and Spark tests, and ones with GPU, to execute the GPU tests.
+Therefore, the first step is to request enough quota for your subscription.

+Then, follow the steps below to create the AzureML infrastructure:

+1. Create a new AzureML workspace.
+    - Name: azureml-test-workspace
+    - Resource group: recommenders_project_resources
+    - Location: *Make sure you have enough quota in the location you choose*

 ## How to execute tests in your local environment